6813 Mimms Road, CHesterfield, VA 23832

 Department of Parks and Recreation, in partnership with Old Dominion

-Postcard Club will open a new exhibit at the County Museum on Saturday,
+Postcard Club opened a new exhibit at the County Museum on Saturday,

 March 4, at 10:00a.m.
 Chesterfield’s Picture Postcard Past will display